 Figure 3.
-Orthographic image of the 3d model using automated SfM photogrammetry.
+Orthographic image of the 3D model generated via automated SfM photogrammetry.

-The efficiency and precision of digital instruments, their interactivity, manipulation and multimedia are essential elements for a sustainable study.
+The efficiency and precision of digital instruments along with their interactivity, manipulability and suitability for multimedia applications are essential elements for a sustainable reproduction.

-In all the analysed studies there is a need to strengthen the interaction and integration between different methods of representation, from the most traditional to the most innovative one (focused on the centrality of the representative result) and between reality, model and representation.
+In all of the analysed studies, there was a need to strengthen the interaction and integration between different methods of representation from the most traditional to the most innovative (while maintaining a focus on accurate representation) and between the real structure, the model and the representation.

-The analytic and interpretative approach to the model presented with these case studies could be applied to the Turin Horse-Racing maquette, giving it a scientific relevance and significance richness.
+The analytic and interpretative approaches to modelling that were presented in case studies could be applied to the Turin Horse Racing maquette in order to enrich its significance as a cultural heritage item and its relevance as an object of scientific study.

-experiments of Structure from motion on Physical models
+Applying Structure from motion to Physical models

-Today digital and numeric models are gradually substituting maquettes, in particular the handmade wooden ones.
-Through modern 3D representations and surveying technologies (digital photogrammetry in this case) we can insert in the current context projects, as Turin Horse-Racing one, not visible anymore, survived in the shape of wooden model.
-Through translating processes of the realization of maquettes and their digitalization is possible to re-create reality, in a specific context, engaging in dialogue with a specific public.
+Today, digital and numeric models are gradually taking the place of maquettes, in particular the handmade wooden ones.
+A wooden model does exist in the case of the Turin Horse Racing, even though the building does not.
+Through modern 3D representations and surveying technologies (digital photogrammetry, in this case) we can insert this building into the current context.
+By applying translating processes to the realised maquette and its digitisation, it is possible to re-create reality in a specific context and engage in dialogue with a specific public.